 Everyone deals with illness differently.
 I’m a big baby about it.
-I don’t get sick often so when I do, I just like to hide away until it’s over.
+I don’t get sick often, so when I do, I just like to hide away until it’s over.
 Other people learn to function while being sick.
 I don’t.
 I like to sleep.
 Plus, I have as long as I want.
-I’ll be traveling for months and I have no desire to be drinking Guinness, experiencing French wine in Bordeaux, or the Paris nightlife with a cold.
+I’ll be traveling for months, and I have no desire to be drinking Guinness, experiencing French wine in Bordeaux, or doing Paris’ nightlife with a cold.
 I don’t regret sleeping most of my Madrid trip away.
 You have to do what you have to.
-On the road, there is no right or wrong way—there’s only your experience.
+On the road, there’s no right or wrong way—there’s only your experience.

 So did I see anything of Madrid?
 A little.
 I walked around for a few hours yesterday and today.
-Madrid is a lot nicer of a city than Barcelona.
-The streets are wider, there’s less graffiti, the buildings are more typically Spanish, and the architecture more historic.
+Madrid is a much nicer city than Barcelona.
+The streets are wider, there’s less graffiti, the buildings are more typically Spanish, and the architecture is more historic.
 Additionally, the vibe is a lot calmer than Barcelona.

-Yet that is about all I can say about Madrid.
-I didn’t get to any good restaurants, I didn’t visit one bar- I barely explored anything.
-I wanted to write all about the ways to save money in Madrid but all I can tell you is that the Prado Museum is free from 6–7.30pm and you’ll save three Euro if you buy a 10 trip metro pass.
+But that’s about all I can say about Madrid.
+I didn’t get to any good restaurants, I didn’t visit one bar.
+I barely explored anything.
+I wanted to write all about the ways to save money in Madrid, but all I can tell you is that the Prado Museum is free from 6–7.30pm, and you’ll save three euros if you buy a 10-trip metro pass.
 Maria from I Wanna Go There did take me to a nice tapas place yesterday near the history museum (which is closed for renovations).

 I wish I could report more on Madrid.
-It seems like it’s a very interesting city with a lot to do.
-But sadly, the city took a back seat to my cold.
-But at least now, I’m ready to explore Dublin, and, hopefully, give you a much more informative and interesting article to read.
+It seems like a very interesting city with a lot to do.
+Sadly, the city took a back seat to my cold.
+But at least now, I’m ready to explore Dublin and, hopefully, give you a much more informative and interesting article to read.
 But if I can’t give you an interesting article to read, I can at least show you what Spider-Man is up to these days:

 I think he really let himself go.